-You could say that the business world, from the perspective of those who run it, is about facts and figures.
-Perhaps more specifically, efficient businesses gather information from many sources to provide an overview of process- and manufacture-health.
+You could say that the business world, from the perspective of those who run it, is about facts and figures, or in other words, big data.
+Perhaps more specifically, efficient businesses gather information from many sources to provide an overview of process and manufacturer health.

-When you collate data from your customers, from your staff, from your machinery, from your supervisors, people managers, project managers, focus groups, market researchers, committees, sub-committees, mailing lists, social media platforms— all to gather a lucid perspective of how things are – you gather lots of information.
-And your data might be more than text documentation – it could also include video and audio.
+When you collate data from your customers, from your staff, from your machinery, from your supervisors etc.— all to gather a lucid perspective of how things are – you gather lots of information.
+Also, your data might be more than text documentation – it could also include video and audio.

 Welcome to big data.

-2.7 Zetabytes of data exist in the digital universe today according to Watford Technologies
+According to Watford Technologies 2.7 Zetabytes of data exist in the digital universe today.

 Huge data sets are useless unless there’s a way of analyzing it for trends, patterns and associations – most importantly, in relation to human interactions and behaviors that affect your business efficacy for the positive and for the negative.